wazuh/wazuh-documentation/source/office365/monitoring-office365-activity.rst

 Generate activity on Office 365
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this example, we will start by generating some activity in our Office 365 Organization, in this case let's modify a ``Communication site`` in ``SharePoint``.
+For this example, we will start by generating some activity in our Office 365 Organization.
+In this case, let's modify a ``Communication site`` in ``SharePoint``.
 If we do that, we can see that Office 365 will generate a new json event, something like this:

 .. code-block:: json
     :class: output